mark-watson/LM_Studio_BOOK/manuscript/apimcp.md

 You will by default see a popup dialog asking you to approve the tool tall.
 Review the request ("The model wants to run **get_current_time_for_mark** ...") and click "Allow".

-Observe the Result: Switch back to your terminal.
-After you approve the tool call, the client.py script will receive the final response from the LLM, which will now contain the list of files from your home directory, and print it to the console.
+Observe the result: after you approve the tool call the model running in LM Studio uses the results of the tool call to print a human-readable (not JSON) result.

-You have now successfully built and tested a local AI agent that uses a custom MCP server to interact with your file system, all running privately on your machine.
+## Advanced Considerations and Future Trajectories

-Part VI: Advanced Considerations and Future Trajectories Having successfully implemented a foundational MCP-powered agent, it is valuable to consider the broader context and future potential of this technology.
+Having successfully implemented tools, it is valuable to consider the broader context and future potential of this technology.
 MCP is more than just a protocol for single-tool use; it is an architectural primitive for building complex, multi-faceted AI systems.

-6.1 Composing Multiple MCP Servers for Complex Workflows
+### Composing Multiple MCP Servers for Complex Workflows

 The true power of the Model Context Protocol is realized through composability.
 An MCP Host like LM Studio is not limited to a single server; it can connect to and manage multiple MCP servers simultaneously.
 This enables the creation of agents that can orchestrate actions across disparate systems and data sources.